margaretmf/margaretmf.github.io/teaching.md

 * "'We're a family.'
 Bea smiled and gestured across the store toward Peter, Benjamin, Flopsy, Mopsy, and Cotton-tail.

 'Yes, we are blessed,' Thomas agreed.
 'But there's also that old-fashioned definition of a family.
 You know, when *humans* become parents to other *humans*.'" (p.
 13, "")

+* "When it had belonged to the Old Mr. McGregor, the place had been out-of-bounds in a big way.
+The gate was padlocked, and the animals kenw that they entered at their own peril.
+Mr. McGregor regularly patrolled the borders and hegerows with a hoe, threatening to smack it down on any creature bold enough to even peep at his precious harvest.
+Now, however, it was a very different story.
+Nto only were there no patrols, there was no gate.
+The garden was a bunny's paradise - stocked to the tip-top with row upon row of sweet strawberries, ripe radishes, and crunchy carrots." (p.
+21, "")

+* "'That city man sure loves his tomatoes,' she declared." (p.
+23, "")

+* "'I haven't really thought about it,' Bea preteneded, 'but...I guess I do have a brief framework for a twenty-three-book series featuring a hundred and nine characters based on the animals in my life, creating an interwoven narrative about morality, nature, and family, set in the fields and towns around our farm'"

+* "Peter had never been to Gloucester before.
+He wandered down side streets, ambled down alleys, and hopped along lanes.
+There were hardly any people in the shadows behind the hustle and bustle of the high street, although he did pass a familiar and very talented busking quartet.
+Johnny Town-mouse's sorrowful crooning perfectly matched Peter's mood.
+He turned another corner where the buildings were lower and found that when he looked up, he could still see the billboard.
+It seemed to loom inescapably over him at every corner." (p.
+38, "")

+* "It was dark inside the letterbox.
+The only sound came from Peter.
+The older rabbit climbed up the stack of letters and peeked through the slot.
+The shoekeeper ran by, hot on the tail of the pair of...rats." (p.
+41, "")

+* "Suddenly, there was a dull clunk and the letterbox was suddenly flooded with light.
+The collection door had been unlocked.
+A landslide of bills, cards, and packages began to shift down toward the open door." (p.
+42, "")

+* "Without a moment's hesitation, Barnabas jumped up onto a row of recycling bins, Peter just had time to note that each was clearly labeled - PAPER, PLASTIC, GLASS, and METAL - before, he, too, disappeared inside." (p.
+43, "")

+* "The young rabbit searched the backstreet.
+His eyes found Barnabas and locked on his gaze.
+And then Peter was carried away to rejoin the others." (p.
+50, "")

 ## [James and the Giant Peach](https://www.amazon.com/James-Giant-Peach-Roald-Dahl/dp/0140374248/ref=asc_df_0140374248/?tag=hyprod-20&linkCode=df0&hvadid=312057607832&hvpos=&hvnetw=g&hvrand=6532599749006959306&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=1027239&hvtargid=pla-473172269486&psc=1) by Roald Dahl
 ### Who? ###